MaskoFortwana/CyberArk-WebConnect/DEPLOYMENT.md

    - Click "OK" to save
 4. **Restart Command Prompt** to use the new PATH

-Now you can run `ChromeConnect.exe` from any directory.
+Now you can run `WebConnect.exe` from any directory.

 ## Configuration